chris-reilly99/code-quiz/README.md

 - [Author](#author)

 ## Installation
-Clone this to your repository and then open the index.html file using your browser
+Clone this repository to your local machine and then open the index.html file using your browser

 ## Deployed
 See it live [here](https://chris-reilly99.github.io/code-quiz/)